 Within this committee, women are proactively engaged in leading wetlands conservation as their livelihoods highly depend on it, from the provisioning of water for cooking to the use of plants for medicine and crafts.
 In addition, women are also a major stakeholder in the fishery sector.
 Crafts making is seen as a low investment eco-enterprise that contributes to household welfare as well as environmental protection.
 Through indigenous knowledge and harvesting techniques of selected craft materials, women sustainably use wetlands products for small-scale production of goods.
 For example, papyrus and wood are used for crafting brooms and other materials.

 Aol Dorcus and Apio Kevin are benefiting from a project launched by CARE International in the Partners for Resilience Alliance, with funds from the Dutch Ministry of Foreign Affairs.
 The project aimed to reduce the impact of annual floods and droughts on vulnerable communities as well as integrate risk management in policy frameworks.
-Now, a project funded by the European Commission and coordinated by the United Nations Environment Programme (UNEP) which aims at scaling-up nature-based solutions for climate resilience in various locations, including in the Achwa catchment, also helps these women continue to preserve their wetlands.
+A project funded by the European Commission and coordinated by the Partners for Resilience in collaboration with the United Nations Environment Programme (UNEP) aims at strengthening the resilience to disasters of 160,000 vulnerable people in 5 districts of Eastern Aswa Catchment in northern Uganda.
+The project has now reached 107,254 beneficiaries so far with 50% of teh beneficiary group being women.

-Working together with the communities, this new project aims to restore and protect 40,000 hectares of ecosystems, including reducing wetlands degradation.
-Consequently, it should have a positive impact on 160,000 women and men living in the districts of Otuke, Agago, Alebtong, Abim and Kotido in Northern Uganda.
+Working together with the communities, 29,570 hectares of land has been successfully restored and protected around targeted micro-catchments.
+Accordingly, having a positive impact on populations residing in the districts of Otuke, Agago, Alebtong, Abim and Kotido in northern Uganda.

 Through community involvement, the project seeks to increase local capacity, especially of youth and women.
 Activities include backfilling the pits where clay soils are harvested, collecting only mature papyrus to allow young ones to fully develop and harvesting mature brooms in both dry and wet seasons.